 Synchronome Clock Enthusiasts - Archerfield Airport.

-Tony & David have nearly completed the restoration of the Synchronome timepieces located at Archerfield airfield in Brisbane.
+Tony & David have completed the restoration of the Synchronome timepieces located at Archerfield airfield in Brisbane.
 This beautiful art-deco building was opened in 1931 - the home to Qantas, Ansett ANA, Trans Australia Airlines & the Queensland Aero Club.
 It was Brisbane’s main airport up until 1949 and hosted the Royal Australian, US & Netherlands Air Force during WWII.
 Today it is used mainly for civil aviation and the Department of Emergency services rescue helicopter flights.

 These pictures show the terminal building - below it the impressive passenger lounge with a wall painting of the original building.
 Next is the master clock and beneath a close-up of the lounge room slave clock.
 Finally 3 pictures of the slave clock mechanism which will be returned to the front facade to once again show the time to arriving planes.
 Note the method for turning the hands - a vintage bike chain!